Appeals Process for Real Property Assessments

 It is desirable that the conference between the property owner and PVA be in person but sometimes that is not feasible.
 In a case like this a conference can be permitted by telephone.

-Usually disagreements are resolved at these conferences by the property owner understanding more about the assessment process and accepting it or the PVA accepting the decrease due to documentation provided by the property owner or discovering an error in the PVA records.
+Usually disagreements are resolved at these conferences after explaining to the property owner more about the assessment process and accepting it or the PVA accepting the decrease due to documentation provided by the property owner or discovering an error in the PVA records.
 When a conference does not end in agreement, the property owner can file and assessment appeal with the County Clerk’s office.

 Appearing Before the Local Board of Assessment Appeals

 All real property assessment appeals are heard by a three-member panel known as the Local Board of Assessment Appeals.
 The Board is comprised of three local residents who are knowledgeable about real estate values in McCracken County.

 The hearings at the local level are informal.
 Property owners do not have to hire an attorney or professional representative; however, they can have representation if they desire to do so.
 Any compensated representative of a property owner must be an attorney, a certified real estate appraiser, a Kentucky licensed real estate broker, an employee of the taxpayer, or any other individual possessing a professional appraisal designation recognized by the Revenue Cabinet.

 Also, the representative must present written authorization from the property owner which states the professional capacity of the representative and it must also state any personal interests the representative may have in the outcome of the appeal, including any contingency fee arrangements.
 If the representative is an attorney, any contingency fee DOES NOT HAVE TO BE DISCLOSED.

 At the hearing, the PVA will present information in support of the assessment and the property owner must present factual evidence to support his or her claim of value.